-- (a) Demographic data (all patients) including patient's initials, age, sex, date of birth, ethnic origin, and the referring hospital and clinician; - (b) Tumour Details including anatomical location of the primary, clinical and/or radiological tumour stage at initial diagnosis, histological type and grade of differentiation; - (c) Treatment Details including the chemotherapy regimen administered, number of courses and the dates administered, the date of any blood samples taken for this study, date and type of surgical procedure, and the pathological tumour stage at surgical resection. - (d) Follow up Details including date of relapse or disease progression, and date of death.
+- (a) Demographic data (all patients) including patient's initials, age, sex, date of birth, ethnic origin, and the referring hospital and clinician; - (b) Tumour Details including anatomical location of the primary, tumour stage, histological type and grade of differentiation, and the sites of any metastases should also be recorded; - (c) Treatment Details including the chemotherapy regimen administered, number of courses and the dates administered, the date of any blood samples taken for this study, and tumour response as defined by the RECIST criteria (38). - (d) Follow up Details including the date of disease progression and date of death. - (e) Results of the pre-treatment full blood count and biochemistry, especially for determining emerging prognostic factors such as NLR (neutrophil - lymphocyte ratio).

-Case Report Forms (CRFs) will be supplied by the Cancer Research UK Clinical Trials Unit, Beatson West of Scotland Cancer Centre, Glasgow.
+Case Report Forms (CRFs) will be supplied by the Clinical Trials Unit, Beatson West of Scotland Cancer Centre, Glasgow.

 These forms should be completed in accordance with the CRF completion guidelines issued for the study.
 Queries should be handled as described in the study data-flow section of the CRF completion guidelines.
 Specific questions about data management should be addressed to the Clinical Trial Co-ordinator for the study.